 If you notice any symptoms of gum disease, make an appointment with your dentist.
 The sooner you seek care, the better your chances of reversing any damage and protecting your overall health.

-If you have a history of stroke or other serious conditions, our Oral Health for Total Health program can help you manage your condition and improve your oral and total health.
-These benefits are covered 100% with no out-of-pocket expenses when seeing a participating provider.
-Benefits include:
+If you have a history of stroke or other serious conditions, our Oral Health for Total HealthSM program’s preventive dental services, outreach and education, and integrated medical care programs can help improve your oral and overall health.

 Check our provider directory to see if your dentist is in-network, or find a participating provider.